C-D-Lewis/fabricate.js/README.md

 Tab bar and tabs components which can be used for horizontal navigation between a number of different views.
 Tabs are specified as key name and a function that builds the view.
-Additional customisation of the tabs themselves is available.
+Additional customisation of the tab bar and tabs themselves is available.

 ```js
 fabricate('Tabs', {